vivian-m-li/sv_gmm/README.md

 ```
 python -m venv venv
 source venv/bin/activate
-pip3 install -r min_requirements.txt
+pip install -r min_requirements.txt
+pip install -e .
 ```

 - If you have any problems, feel free to refer to the `requirements.txt` file to see the full list of packages used in the paper.

-### STIX
+### GIGGLE index & STIX

-If you need will be providing a STIX database instead of processed read support, you will need to follow STIX download instructions from this [Github](https://github.com/ryanlayer/stix/tree/master).
+To create a GIGGLE index (a database for raw alignments), you will need to follow instructions from [GIGGLE GitHub](https://github.com/ryanlayer/giggle/tree/master).
+In addition, you will need to follow STIX download instructions from [STIX GitHub](https://github.com/ryanlayer/stix/tree/master).

-## Required Inputs

-- Structural Variant coordinates or 1000 Genomes ID

-### Files Needed (or added) in Input_Dir

 #### A. List of SVs and the genotype of patients

-- `--sv_lookup`: Contains the SV information from samples for all the deletions of interest.
+- A file containing the SV information from samples for all the deletions of interest.
 Can be provided as a **vcf (or vcf.gz) or a comma-delimited file** (details below).
-If a VCF is provided, the software will create the comma-delimited file for faster next usage instead of the VCF: "deletions.csv"
+If a VCF is provided, the software will create the comma-delimited file for faster next usage instead of the VCF.

   - CSV with the columns id, chr, start, stop, svlen, ref, alt, qual, filter, af, info, sample1, ..., sampleN, num_samples
   - info is a python dictionary